-- To develop both a formal and informal mindfulness practice.
+- To help patients develop a formal and informal mindfulness practice.

-- To cultivate mindfulness of body sensations, thoughts, emotions and behaviors.
+- To cultivate mindful awareness of body sensations, thoughts, emotions, and behaviors.

 - To develop a skillful relationship with thoughts, emotions, and behaviors.

-- To learn to work skillfully and compassionately with difficult emotions and mind states in order to prevent the escalation of anxiety.
+- To learn to work skillfully and compassionately with difficult emotions and mind states in order to prevent the escalation of mood or anxiety disorder symptoms.

 The “Pause Exercise”* is a brief exercise that can be used anytime and anywhere.
 It helps us shift gears from begin wrapped up in our thinking about future or past and come to settle in the present.
 This is one of the mindfulness practices which many people find useful when they take a mindfulness group and will continue after the group is finished.
 At first you can try it in the quiet of your home to get a feeling for the exercise.
 Then as you gain confidence you can use it to pause in the middle of your day or in the face of a stressful experience.
 After you finish you simply make the next best choice for you and move back into your activities.

 - Pause – Awareness: Stop what you are doing.
 If sitting, sit upright in a dignified but not stiff posture.
 If standing, stand upright but not rigid.
 Be aware of what is happening in your experience.
 Take a moment to take note of seeing, hearing, body sensations, thoughts, emotions.
 Notice liking, disliking or spacing out.
 Simply observe, acknowledge and register your experience, even if it is unwanted.
 Come home to this moment as it is right now.
 The essence of the pause is being aware of your present moment’s experience, however it is.